 The card also has a higher APR than many of its competitors.
 The OpenSky® Secured Visa® card has an APR of 17.64 percent, while the DCU Visa Platinum Secured has an APR as low as 11.75 percent should you qualify.
 If you’re concerned about interest charges, a secured card with a lower APR may work just as well for rebuilding your credit.

 How the Capital One® Secured MasterCard® Compares to Other Secured Cards

 Capital One® Secured MasterCard® vs. First Progress Platinum Select MasterCard®.
 Both cards report to all three major credit bureaus, but Capital One® determines your security deposit based on your creditworthiness, while First Progress® doesn’t require a credit history or minimum credit score for approval.
 Both cards require a refundable security deposit, but First Progress® matches your credit limit to your deposit amount (from $300- $2,000).
 Though it has a lower APR than the Capital One® Secured MasterCard® at 14.99 percent, it also has an annual fee – $39.
 The First Progress Platinum Select MasterCard® isn’t chip-enabled, so if you’re traveling abroad, you’ll want to carry another card in your wallet.
 Because of the additional perks and no annual fee, the Capital One® Secured MasterCard® is the better pick.

 Capital One® Secured MasterCard® vs. Citi® Secured MasterCard.
 Neither the Capital One® Secured MasterCard® nor the Citi® Secured MasterCard® has an annual fee (Citi is a CardRatings advertiser).
 Like Capital One®, Citi® asks applicants to make a refundable security deposit that will be equal to their credit limit.
-In the case of the Citi Secured MasterCard, that minimum security deposit is relatively high at $200; however, Citi also offers the possibility of a higher credit limit -- up to $5,000.
+In the case of the Citi Secured MasterCard, that minimum security deposit is relatively high at $200; however, Citi also offers the possibility of a higher credit limit – up to $5,000.
 The card has perks similar to the Capital One® Secured MasterCard®, including roadside assistance, rental car insurance and travel accident insurance.
-If you’d like the same card benefits as the Capital One® Secured MasterCard®, but want a higher credit limit and don’t mind the $25 annual fee, choose the Citi® Secured MasterCard®.
+If you’d like the same card benefits as the Capital One® Secured MasterCard® but want a higher credit limit, choose the Citi® Secured MasterCard®.